adamkozuch/jisho-anki/README.md

 # jisho-anki - opinionated command line for creating japanese flashcards with anki

-Janki is a command line for automatic search of given word in Jisho dictionary and creating from it collection from which anki package can be generated.
+Janki is a command line for automatic search of given word in Jisho dictionary and creating from it collection which anki package can be generated.
 For each added word janki generated four cards with following content: